Board of Trustees

 While at UMass, Dr. Winfrey’s maintained a keen focus on the advancement of diverse colleagues in nursing to positions of increased responsibility.
 Throughout her career, she has also committed her time to community initiatives.
 She serves as past president of North Shore Community Health Center and was a Corporator of Shaughnessy-Kaplan Rehabilitation Hospital and a community liaison focused on advancing our mission in the community.
 Her recent appointment to the our Board of Trustees brings her interests in healthcare and community into alignment.
 Dr. Winfrey is a resident of Salem.

-- David J. Roberts, M.D., President of Salem Hospital
+- Roxanne Ruppel, President and Chief Operating Officer of Salem Hospital

-- Miriam Neuman, M.D., President of the Medical Staff
+- Justin Byrne, M.D., President of the Medical Staff

 - Maury E. McGough, M.D., President of North Shore Health Systems